Eamoned/Exploratory-Data-Analysis-Project2/README.md

 ###Notes:

-All plots used the 'sum totals' for each year
+All plots used the 'sum totals' for each year.

 Question 4 states 'coal combustion-related sources'.
-I The assignment also states that 'you may choose to explore whatever categories you think are most useful'.
+The assignment also states that 'you may choose to explore whatever categories you think are most useful'.
 In this case I choose source 'Pulverized coal' which is similar to the example given in the assignment text.

 ##Assignment:
 ###Questions: